Screen printing machines, also called screen printing presses, are the most productive piece of equipment in any screen printing business.

 They are crafted to last for 25 years or more of service.

-But Vastex also offers several tiers of manual screen printing machines, each with their own use cases.
+But Vastex also offers several tiers of manual screen printing machines, each with its own use cases.
 Consider the Vastex lineup:

 This is a hard question to answer – each manufacturer prices their machines differently.